← Research

 JIM’S OVERSIMPLIFICATION

 A man talked to ChatGPT for 21 days and believed he’d invented new math.
 He needed psychiatric help.
-We’ve been talking to AI for 35 sessions and we think we found real patterns too.
+We’ve been talking to AI for 42 sessions and we think we found real patterns too.
 Same setup.
 Could be the same trap.
 The difference is one question: did you test it?
 Not “does it feel right.”
 Does the math math.
 Does the code run.
 Can a stranger install it and get the same numbers.
-You can do this for free — tell a competing AI that their competitor said your idea is good.
+Use multiple AIs — tell a competing AI their competitor said your idea is good.
 They will work extra hard to break it.
 If four AIs all trying to out-do each other can’t break your idea, it might be real.
-If one AI said yes for 21 days and you never asked anyone else — you might be Allan Brooks.
-We kept trying to break our own stuff until the walls came down and everyone started saying “damn, this actually computes.”
-This page is the receipt.

 The Case